jquery-boilerplate/generator-jquery-boilerplate/README.md

 These are a few things you will want to customize:

 1. `git submodule add YOUR-REPO-ON-GITHUB app/templates`
-2. README.md: Anywhere you see -boilerplate should be customized with the name of the generator you are creating (e.g generator-bill)
+2. README.md: Anywhere you see 'boilerplate' should be customized with the name of the generator you are creating (e.g generator-bill)
 3. package.json: Customize the repository, author and dependencies.

 Usage